Bible Question:

 Location and Date of Revelation – The Internal Evidence

-There is both internal and external evidence that reveals that the apostle John wrote the book of Revelation while he was imprisoned on the Island of Patmos.
+There is both internal and external evidence that reveals the apostle John wrote the book of Revelation while he was imprisoned on the Island of Patmos.
 The place where the apostle John wrote the book of Revelation is actually stated within the book itself.
 In Revelation 1:9 John states that he was on the Isle of Patmos,

 I, John, your brother and fellow partaker in the tribulation and kingdom and perseverance which are in Jesus, was on the island called Patmos because of the word of God and the testimony of Jesus.
-Rev. 1:9 (NASB)
+Revelation 1:9 (NASB)

-It is important to note that he says he had been persecuted for the faith – “partaker in the tribulation” and “perseverance, which are in Jesus.”
+Notice that he says he had been persecuted for the faith – “partaker in the tribulation” and “perseverance, which are in Jesus.”
 Then he adds “because.”
 The Greek word translated as “because” is dia, which means “on account of, for the sake of, for this reason.”
 That is, he had suffered for the Word of God and the testimony of Jesus.

 Location and Date of Revelation – The External Evidence